 Both Bank of America and TransferWise will safely get your money where it needs to go, but which is superior on fees, exchange rates and speeds?
 Read on to find out.

-TransferWise and Bank of America: How they work
+TransferWise vs. Bank of America: How they work?

 Bank of America